maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.

-Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
-This is similar to the lack of a way to exactly represent 1/3 in decimal, whereas it can be exactly represented in base-12.
-As a result, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
-It is generally suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5`, you should `IF X>=5` in case the value of X rounded up to 5.000111... during a previous calculation.
-RetroBASIC's double format is not immune to round-off error, although it may be reduced in frequency by the higher-accuracy numbers being used internally.
-Some dialects, like Wang and Atari, use a different internal format known as binary coded decimal, or BCD, that avoids many of these rounding problems, but at the cost of being slower and requiring slightly more memory.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to doubles internally.

+Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
+This is similar to the lack of a way to exactly represent 1/3 in decimal, which we represent as 0.333... .
+This number can be exactly represented in base-12, for instance.
+Generally, different number formats will always have some numbers that cannot be exactly represented.

+As a result of the differences between binary and decimal, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
+It is generally suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5`, you should `IF X>=5` in case the value of X rounded up to 5.000111... during a previous calculation.
+RetroBASIC's double format is not immune to round-off error, although it may be reduced in frequency by the higher-accuracy numbers being used internally.

+To avoid round-off errors, some dialects used a different format known as binary code decimal, or BCD, which stores decimal numbers directly.
+This means that any number one can represent in the source code can be exactly represented in memory.
+This does not eliminate round-off, one can still perform `A=1/3`, but the cases where this occurs are more obvious to the user.
+The downside to BCD is that the numbers take up slightly more memory and are generally slower to perform math with.
+This was a small price in some settings, and those machines intended for business roles like the Wang 2200, used BCD (as do most handheld calculators).
+Although not unheard of in general-purpose dialects, only Atari BASIC and TI-99 BASIC used this format in widespread use.
+It was also used in the later MSX dialect.
+The added precision of the IEEE format used in RetroBASIC makes the use of BCD largely superfluous for its intended uses, most of the cases where round-off would occur in earlier dialects will not result in round-off in RetroBASIC.

 <!-- TOC --><a name="strings"></a>
 ### Strings

 Strings hold zero or more characters to form sentence-like values.
-They are stored in memory as a series of numbers using ASCII encoding, or more commonly, a platform-specific 8-bit variation of ASCII like PETASCII or ATASCII.
+They are stored in memory as a series of numbers using ASCII encoding, or more commonly, a platform-specific variation of ASCII like PETASCII or ATASCII.
 The maximum size of a string varies on different platforms.
-Those that originated on systems with printer terminals are often limited to 72 or 132 characters, the length of one line on the paper, while those from the video terminal and home computer era are normally 128 or 256 characters, which is easy to store in an 8-bit value.
+Those that originated on systems with printer terminals are often limited to 72 or 132 characters, the length of one line on paper, while those from the video terminal and home computer era are normally 128 or 256 characters, which is easy to store in an 8-bit value.
 Some dialects allow strings to be limited only by system memory.

 RetroBASIC strings are always variable-length can be any size up to the underlying operating system's limit, typically a 32-bit or 64-bit value.
-This is much more than most dialects of BASIC, which were normally limited to 8-bit or 16-bit lengths.
-So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, it will likely work fine in RetroBASIC.
-In the case that a string ends up longer than the original DIMension in those dialects that require it, like HP, an error will be printed to the console.
+This is much more than any known early dialect of BASIC.
+So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, that same code will likely work fine in RetroBASIC.

 String constants are normally delimited with double quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, or allow either format.
-Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double quotes beside each other inside a string is a later invention.
+Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double quotes beside each other inside a string, like `"Hello, ""World""!"`, is a later invention.
 Another curiosity, also seen in the FOCAL language, is that the closing quote can be left off if it is the last character on the line, although this is *rarely* seen in BASIC programs.

 The major difference between dialects of BASIC is the way that strings and substrings are manipulated.
 These vary significantly between the three "families" noted in the introduction.
 Code that manipulates strings using one of these styles will not run on other variations and will require some level of porting effort to do so.

-Dartmouth v4 introduced the `CHANGE` command in V4 as a method of manipulating strings.
+Dartmouth v4 introduced the `CHANGE` command in V4.
 This converts a string of characters into a numeric array containing the length of the string in the zero slot and the ASCII values of each character in the rest of the slots in the array.
 The values were then manipulated numerically, and then `CHANGE`d back into a string.
 The system was not easy to use for many simple tasks, like concatenation, which required loops and copying values from one array to another.
 It does have some advantages in certain operations, like converting upper to lower case or back, where the ASCII number is what is being used.

 HP BASIC introduced a second system.
 They included the `CHANGE` command from Dartmouth, but renamed it `CONVERT`.
 While one might argue this is a better name for this feature, changing it seems to offer little advantage compared to the need to port programs that would otherwise run without change.
 HP is more notable for its addition of a new method of manipulating strings.
 This introduces the concept of the *slice*, a pair of numbers that represents a series of continuous characters within the original string.
 Slices are efficient as they are represented by a pointer to the starting location and a length, it does not copy characters or their ASCII values in memory.